pryv/dev-site/source/customer-resources.md

 - How to backup: [HTML](/customer-resources/backup/)

-  This document describes how to perform a backup of your Pryv.io platform and how to restore it in case of any data loss.
+  This document describes how to perform a backup of your Pryv.io platform and how to restore it.

 - MFA configuration: [HTML](/customer-resources/mfa/)

-  This document describes how to enable and configure multi-factor authentication on top of Pryv.io logins.
+  This document describes how to enable and configure multi-factor authentication on top of the Pryv.io login.

-## Development resources

-See the [Apps & Libs page](/external-resources/) for our example applications and libraries.

 ## Contact and support